Earth, Energy, and Environment - The Vasudha Living & Learning Community at Rensselaer

 We also view this as a program that can continue throughout a student’s period of study at Rensselaer, although the residential component is for the first year only.
 No commitment beyond the first year is necessary.
 All of the courses students take within the program are applicable towards graduation requirements, either as required courses or as free electives.
 All students in the program will be making normal progress towards their degree requirements.

 If you’re interested, simply check off the “Earth, Energy, and Environment” theme housing option on your housing application form (this will be part of the You’re In website).
 You’ll be placed in a lottery, and if selected, we will contact you to confirm your interest.
-Or check out the Vasudha flyer and application form as well as the community’s own website Community's Own.
-The application deadline is May 15th of this year or until all of the spaces are filled.
+Or check out the Vasudha flyer and application form as well as the community’s website Community's Own.
+The application deadline is June 30, 2016 or until all of the spaces are filled.
 (Apply early, as we will be using rolling admissions into the program.
 Students who complete the application form will receive preference in admission to the Vasudha program.)